palakkumar998/palakkumar998/README.md

 ## About Me

-I am a passionate computer science student and a YouTube video editor based in Haridwar, Uttarakhand, India.
+I am a passionate Computer Science student and a Video Editor based in Haridwar, Uttarakhand, India.
 Currently pursuing B.Tech from Uttarakhand Technical University, Dehradun.
 My interests range from video editing to data structures and algorithms.

 - 🎓 Studying B.Tech in Computer Science & Engineering
 - 🎥 YouTube Video Editor